Nutrient Tables

 Timing of P application

-At soil P index 1 it is advisable that P be incorporated at or before sowing.
-At soil P indices 2-3, P can be incorporated prior to sowing.
-Restricted periods for fertiliser application as set out in SI 393 of 2022 must be respected.
+For winter crops sown on P index 3 soils crop P requirements should be broadcast in February/March typically with the crops 1st N and K requirements.
+This will replenish soil P reserves and supply in season crop demands.
+At soil P index 1 sites or sites prone to P lockup it is advisable that P be incorporated at or before sowing.
+Restricted periods for fertiliser application as set out in SI 113 of 2022 must be respected.

 Potassium